AlmirMBH/dsai/mlst/dataset_generators/README.md

 # Amsterdam Dataset Generators

-This directory contains scripts to generate synthetic datasets for the MLST project, all focused on Amsterdam and spanning November 2023 - November 2025.
+This directory contains scripts to generate synthetic datasets for the MLST project, all focused on Amsterdam and spanning December 2023 - February 2026.

 ## Datasets Generated